 Kate joined Watsi on March 12th, 2013.
-Six years ago, Kate joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kate's most recent donation traveled 4,500 miles to support Duncan, a strong and optimistic man from Kenya, for pain-relieving spinal fusion surgery.
+Seven years ago, Kate joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kate's most recent donation traveled 4,500 miles to support Dennis, a newlywed motorbike taxi driver from Kenya, to fund leg surgery.

 Duncan is a 28 year old man who is currently single and unable to work due to his condition.
 Duncan experienced trauma in early 2010 after a road traffic accident that caused spine injury and hearing loss.
 At the time of the accident, Duncan had a loss of consciousness, memory loss, and was even paraplegic at one point.
 He also had tinnitus in his right ear but with earlier support from Watsi donors, he got a hearing aid fitted and can now communicate well.
 Duncan now walks on a crutch, however, his pain worsens with movement, and radiates to his lower limbs.
 Because of his condition, Duncan has been in and out of hospitals.
 He is supposed to visit the hospital regularly.
 For convenience, he currently lives with his relatives nearby in Nairobi.
 His parents are elderly farmers in his ancestral home in Kisii in rural Kenya.
 Duncan is currently struggling to walk.
 An MRI exam identified canal stenosis and bone degeneration, so doctors have recommended surgery.
 He is scheduled for L4/5, L5/S1 Decompression, and Spine Fusion to avert chances of being immobile for the rest of his life.
 The hospital is requesting $1,500 to perform his surgery and his health insurance coverage will not cover this care.
 He currently relies on well-wishers to pay for his medical bills.
 Duncan told us, “I cannot walk well without support.
 I am also in pain and very uncomfortable.
 I hope to get better soon.”